-Class typically starts Monday, when you log into Moodle.
-You can begin the homework chunks and packet assignments.
-All assignments can be submitted in Moodle.
+Class typically starts Tuesday.
+You can begin the homework chunks and packet assignments ahead of time if desired.
+All assignments can be submitted in MyOpenMath or to me in class.
 You may also use GoogleDrives as a resource.
-I will be looking to make sure that you read and completed everything we worked on during the deadline.
+We will work on assignments and I will lecture using our in class time.

-On Tuesdays and Thursdays, attend our face to face class for lectures, work time, and to ask questions.
-On Fridays, we will have a virtual class on zoom, so you do not need to drive to campus for our class on Friday, you can attend from home.
+On Tuesdays, Thursdays & Fridays, attend our face to face class for lectures, work time, and to ask questions.